dance2die/sung.codes/content/blog/2019/building-gatsby-with-git-hub-actions-and-deploying-to-netlify/index.md

 ## Workflow Result

-After commiting the workflow file, you can see that the Gatsby file was build and deployed to Netlify successfully in the log.
+After commiting the workflow file, you can see that the Gatsby was built and deployed to Netlify successfully in the log.

 ![secrets](./images/log.png)